 What do fear, shame, and embarrassment have in common?
 You experience all three in most churches across America during the giving part of the worship service.

-We have all heard Malachi 3:8 used during the giving part of any church service, but its never exegesis during a bible study.
+We have all heard Malachi 3:8 used during the giving part of many church services, but it’s never exegesis during a bible study.
 Why is it that the people of God are made to feel fearful during the giving part of the service?
 The leaders want you to be cheerful, but when the element of fear is used to convince you to give, all of the cheerfulness leaves.
 Imagine beings called by God into the fellowship of believers; God chooses you from the world (sanctifies you) fills you with His spirit and then demands 10% of your income and if you don’t pay up, takes your health, causes you to lose your job, with holds blessing from you and even sends you to hell!
 And that even if you miss a payment!
-Wow, the worst the banks will do it garnishment!
+Wow, the worst the banks will do is garnishment!

 Why do we allow church leaders to inject the element of fear into the giving services?
 Why…because we allow it.
 Why else?
 Because we don’t know what the scripture says about tithing and giving.
 Who was the prophet Malachi speaking to?
 The Church or the priest?
 What is a Levite?
 What was their function?
 Most tithers in the church can not answer these questions.
 Was tithing under the law?
 If so what does scripture say about not following the entire law?
 (More than 633 laws) Can you choose the ones that you want to follow and omit the rest?
-That what you are doing when you tithe!
+That is what you are doing when you tithe!
 How can you build a doctrine from Malachi 3:8 when you do not start at Malachi 1:1 to get the proper context of the story?

-Fact: Any non scholar who does a close examination of the scripture as it pertains to tithing, will learn some very important facts about Malachi and these facts are not properly represented in most churches.
+Fact: Any nonscholar who does a close examination of the scripture as it pertains to tithing, will learn some very important facts about Malachi, and these facts are not properly represented in most churches.

 - The storehouse is not and was not the church!